Good-Data-Hub/taxonomy4good/README.md

     </a>
 </p>
 <br/><br/>
-Good Data Hub empowers impact driven companies with simple tools that provide the highest quality of data and reporting.
+Good Data Hub empowers impact driven data scientists with simple tools that provide the highest quality of data and reporting.
 <br/><br/>
 Analysis of unstructured sustainability data is arduous, time consuming and expensive.
 Our goal is to reduce the barriers of accessing, processing and analyzing sustainability data by providing an open-source sustainability lexicon.
 We are committed to developing tools that enhance the efficiency and practicality of working with such data.